-It is pleasing to note that the school had a higher percentage of students in the top two bands than the national cohort in all test areas except Writing in Year 3 and Numeracy in Year 5 where it was slightly lower.
-Additionally, the school had a substantially lower percentage in the bottom two bands in all test areas, at both Year 3 and 5.
-This is particularly pleasing in the areas of Reading where professional learning has occurred with a focus on catering for a diverse range of learners.
-We have implemented significant precision around the teaching of this area across the school in the last four years.
+It is pleasing to note that the school had a higher percentage of students in the top two bands than the national cohort in all test areas.
+Additionally, the school had a substantially lower percentage in the bottom two bands in all test areas, except Year 5 Reading and Spelling.
+This is particularly pleasing in the areas of Numeracy where professional learning has occurred with a focus on catering for a diverse range of learners.
+We have begun implementing significant precision around the teaching of this area across the school in 2016.
 The high percentage of students achieving in the top two bands compared to the national rate is testament to the focus on the differentiation strategies developed and implemented and the improvement in the range of teaching strategies used.